amiraeva/able-spi-friend/README.md

 # able-spi-friend
 Rust library for the Adafruit BLE SPI Friend [WIP]

 Very rough around the edges (i.e. everything is hardcoded cause I'm an amateur).
-So far only works with the Adafruit Feather M0 BLE board, only using the Nordic UART service, with some odd timing bugs that halt my RTIC project.
+So far only works with the Adafruit Feather M0 BLE board, only using the Nordic UART service, with some odd timing bugs that _occasionally_ halt my RTIC project on startup or when receiving a massive bolus of packets.
 Use at your own risk.

 Ideally the code would be cleaned up and depend on `embedded_hal` traits for the CS/IRQ pins, and the SPI bus, and export an implementation of some UART trait.